 Curious about the latest updates in Storybook.js, including the upcoming Storybook 7?
 In this post, which will be continuously updated, we sum up the latest Storybook news.

 The highly anticipated Storybook 7.0 is currently in alpha, and there is a lot to get excited about.
 Let’s take a look at everything we know so far.

 Storybook 7 promises significant changes.
 In fact, the Storybook team describes it as “a full rework of Storybook’s core with fast build and next-generation interaction testing.”
 Interaction testing was first included in the most recent Storybook 6.5 release, but we can expect further development there as Storybook 7 develops.

 A Storybook 7 Design Preview

-Storybook’s developers have just revealed a “sneak peek” at the design and layout in Storybook 7.
+Storybook’s developers have just revealed a “sneak peek” at the design and layout in Storybook 7 [update 8/18: these changes are now available in the latest alpha].
 Here’s a few of the changes that were highlighted:

 - 3.5% more screen space for the Canvas (where components are developed in isolation).

 - A “Reload” tool to reload a selected story (component) without refreshing the whole browser.

 - Better access for integrators to the same design patterns used to develop Storybook.